 “Although we don't limit our ad spend to a certain budget, we definitely set specific goals in terms of return on advertising spend, or return on investment.
 Our target is a minimum return of 3:1, but it generally fluctuates between 3:1 and 5:1.”

-So is it time to invest?
+So, is it time to invest?

 But it also depends on you.

-If, on the other hand, you’re really interested in growing your business, and you have the money to invest?
-You’re now equipped with the information you need to make solid decisions that will benefit your business and re-evaluate them as needed.
+If, on the other hand, you’re really interested in growing your business, and you have the money to invest, you’re now equipped with the information you need to make solid decisions that will benefit your business and reevaluate them as needed.

 Illustration by Gracia Lam

-How to invest in your own business FAQ
+Invest in your own business FAQ

 Can you invest in your own company?